Simonsbath: Sold by Fortescues

-It was a decision she said in 2001 that she then regretted, but had been advised at the time not to burden the remaining estate with the large borrowing required to meet the tax bill.
-She did, however, retain what she termed "the heart of the Exmoor estate" and started to farm this land in-hand using her own employees, not renewing tenancies on farms when they expired.
-She established five large flocks of sheep and two large cattle herds, the latter based at Cornham and Simonsbath Barton.
-Simonsbath sawmill was closed down as it was unprofitable.
-In 1989 Lady Margaret handed over the family estates to her daughter the Countess of Arran, who, later on, sold the remainder of the Simonsbath estate, namely the Barton and Cornham, to John Ewart, a keen follower of the Staghounds, whilst Exmoor National Park purchased much of the moorland.
-Some of the houses, however, were retained where occupied by retired Fortescue employees.

 Sold by Ewart

 In June 2006 Ewart offered Simonsbath Barton estate for sale via estate agents Savills and Strutt & Parker.
 This estate was built originally as the home-farm for Simonsbath House, and is situated nearby.
 The land offered comprised 2,080 acres freehold and a further 3,788 acres rented under a grazing licence from Exmoor National Park expiring in 2031.
 Also included was a five-bedroom house, another of four bedrooms, and a range of buildings and cottages.
 The land was then generating £378,333 per annum in government farming grants and subsidies, whilst further profit was accruing from the farming operations which comprised a 640-head home-bred suckler calf herd and a flock of 2,500 Scotch Blackface ewes.
 The asking price was £4 1/2 million.

 Simonsbath sawmill

 The sawmill is situated a hundred yards in front of Simonsbath House, close to the River Barle, from which a leat extends to drive the machinery.
 It was built by John Knight, between 1818 and 1841, and was refurbished by Viscount Ebrington in 1898.
 In 1996 it was bought by Exmoor National Park Authority and was restored in 2002–03 with Heritage Lottery Funding, with the intention of using it to make gates and footpath signposts.
 However, in 2010 production was ceased, and it is now in the care of a volunteer group.
 It is a very rare survival of an estate sawmill that still retains its 19th-century machinery.